nrikiji/flutter-starter/README.md

 - Firebase SDK is built in.
 Also, the configuration file can be switched for each build setting (Debug or Release).
 - Can upload to App Store or Play Store using GitHub Actions.

+* Uploading timing is done by git tag

 Setup
 1. [Manually configure files that are not under git control](#manually-configure-files-that-are-not-under-git-control)
 1. [AndroidStudio Build Settings](#androidstudio-build-settings)